 Information for prospective graduate students

-- Individual assessments regarding eligibility of application materials are not possible, do not email the department looking for feedback on your qualifications or how to maximize your chances.
+- Individual assessments regarding the eligibility of application materials are not possible, do not email the department looking for feedback on your qualifications or how to maximize your chances.
 All applications are considered equally after submission - presenting the strongest application is the recommendation to all.

 - The Personal Statement section is required, but the writing sample/essay is not applicable to Physics applications.